Congleton Certified Restorations: The World’s Finest Land Rover Defenders and Range Rover Classics

 Interested in owning a Congleton Certified Range Rover Classic?

 We are not building vehicles for those that settle, these vehicles are in a class of their own.
 And they are not for the faint of heart.
 No, these vehicles are not inexpensive.
 Yes, you could purchase a new Range Rover or Defender for less.
-We only accept a couple of Certified Restoration projects a year and are already booked for the next five years.

 But if you’ve read through these paragraphs—and understand the level of investment—and you want to move forward with a Certified Restoration, we’d be happy to discuss it further with you.